In 2013, my culinary resolution was to bake more bread.

 The pot traps in heat and moisture which is essential to baking good bread.
 These elements play a key role in how the slashes will open up or ‘bloom’ and the Dutch oven helps to control this process.
 So, unless you have a professional deck oven with steam injectors, this happens to be a very reliable alternative.
 Go Dutch.

 After shaping the dough, generously coat the bottom of your Dutch oven with cornmeal.
+Alternatively, you can line the bottom with non-stick parchment paper instead.

 Place the dough inside where it will need to rise again (please read tip below- it’s important).